 SELLING A PROPERTY THAT IS NOT CONSIDERED A PRIMARY RESIDENCE?

 - Closely track all capital improvements to adjust the cost base of your property

 - Consult your accountant to best protect your gain and to ensure that you are filing properly

 For more information about this subject, check out these articles.

-THE JC REALTY TEAM strongly recommends consulting with a certified accountant when filing your income taxes to ensure that you are abiding by the Income Tax Act.
+JC Realty Regina strongly recommends consulting with a certified accountant when filing your income taxes to ensure that you are abiding by the Income Tax Act.
 Don’t have an accountant?
 We can refer you to one.